National Zoo vaccinates primates against COVID-19

 Zoos in different parts of the country have increasingly been vaccinating myriad species with the Zoetis vaccine.

-The Denver Zoo and Oakland Zoo used the jab on some of their animals over the summer, CBS News reported, and the Denver Zoo is planning to do the same thing.
+The Denver Zoo and Oakland Zoo used the jab on some of their animals over the summer, CBS News reported, and the Denver Zoo is planning to do the same.

 CLICK HERE TO GET THE FOX NEWS APP

-FOX 35 reported Thursday that ZooTampa has also begun vaccinating its residents.
+FOX 35 reported Thursday that ZooTampa has also begun vaccinating its animals.

 "Species such as Florida panthers, skunks, otters and primates are on top of the list to vaccinate," Fox 35 reported.
-"The Zoo has received enough doses to vaccinate roughly 19 species which includes 93 animals."
+"The zoo has received enough doses to vaccinate roughly 19 species which includes 93 animals."